See the following information for federal and state laws, library policy and other guidelines that impact use of LMDigital and its content.

 Unless otherwise noted, the Library of Michigan does not own rights in its collections, therefore it does not charge permission fees for use of such material and generally does not grant or deny permission to publish or distribute material in its collections.
 See 'Copyright and LMDigital' above for more information about using or re-using the content on LMDigital.

-The Library of Michigan offers content creators and rights holders options to assert copyright or limit use to their works when placed in this repository.
+The Library of Michigan offers content creators and rights holders options to assert copyright or limit use or reuse of their works when placed in this repository.
 Please be sure to ask us about this option, and see the other copyright information on this page.

 Copyright is a form of protection provided by the laws of the United States (title 17, U. S. Code) to the authors of “original works of authorship,” including published and unpublished literary, dramatic, musical, artistic, and certain other intellectual works.